 What Cut of Meat is the Tomahawk Steak?

+A Tomahawk steak is a large, bone-in ribeye.
 You are probably familiar with the famed prime rib roast.
 Butchers cut the tomahawk steak from the same section of the beef as the prime rib.
 The tomahawk steak is a specialty cut.
-It is a very thick cut of at least 2-inches.
+It is a very thick cut of at least 2-inches and sometimes 3-inches.

 The bone is intentionally left long at about 20 inches to resemble an axe.
 The butcher trims the meat from the bone to give it a neat, smooth appearance.
 It is that long bone that makes the tomahawk steak an impressive, show-stopper!